 Which cases should be tested for SARS-CoV-2?

-Please note: The guidelines provided by the Robert Koch Institute are updated on a regular basis to reflect the current situation in Germany.
+The guidelines provided by the Robert Koch Institute (RKI) are updated on a regular basis to reflect the current situation in Germany.
 To obtain the current RKI criteria for SARS-CoV-2 testing, please consult the RKI website.

 How much does a SARS-CoV-2 test cost?

 The costs of testing will now be covered by the statutory health insurance providers (since 1 February 2020), provided it is requested by a physician.
-Please note this only applies if the patient was seen by a physician prior to such a request being made.
+Persons who are not insured with a German health insurance provider must discuss payment and reimbursement arrangements with their own insurance provider back home.

 What does SARS-CoV-2 testing at Charité involve?